2025 Grant Opportunities Now Open

 Better Together

-The Topeka Community Foundation’s Better Together grants program, part of the Foundation’s broader mission to enhance quality of life in Shawnee County, awarded more than a half million dollars in 2024 to local nonprofit organizations.
-These grants focused specifically on the social determinants of health initiatives, which address the social, economic, and environmental factors that impact the health and well-being of individuals and communities.
-Social determinants of health include access to affordable housing, education, nutritious food, healthcare services, mental health services and a safe environment—all of which influence a person’s ability to live a healthy life.
-The Better Together grants aim to fund projects that address these key areas, creating lasting change and promoting long-term community health.
+The Topeka Community Foundation’s Better Together grants program, part of the Foundation’s mission to enhance the quality of life in Shawnee County, awarded over half a million dollars in 2024 to local nonprofit organizations.
+These grants are focused on supporting new and inventive ways to address the social determinants of health—critical factors like access to affordable housing, education, nutritious food, healthcare services, mental health support, and a safe environment, all of which affect an individual’s ability to live a healthy life.
+By funding creative and impactful solutions, the Better Together grants aim to drive lasting change and improve community well-being.

-Only completed and qualifying applications will be reviewed by the grants committee, with the potential for them to be shared with other Topeka Community Foundation donors for additional support.
+Only completed and qualifying applications will be considered by the grants committee, with potential for additional support from other Topeka Community Foundation donors.

 Other Opportunities